 bad weather. - Grab some snacks and drinks.

-It’s better to sacrifice ten minutes for gear inspection before leaving than realizing at the shooting site that you forgot one piece of required equipment and ruining your whole session this night.
+It's better to sacrifice ten minutes for gear inspection before leaving than to realize at the shooting site that you forgot one piece of required equipment and ruined your whole session this night.

 What To Photograph: Interesting Beginner Astrophotography Targets

-OK, but where to point my telescope and what to actually photograph?
+OK, but where to point my telescope and what to photograph?
 Those are the common questions new astrophotographers ask.
-The space is huge, and whenever on the sky you point your setup, there can be countless of stars.
+The space is enormous, and whenever you point your telescope in the sky, there can be countless stars.

 Milky Way

 Wide-field Milky Way shots on a stationary tripod are the easiest way to get into this hobby.
-As you don't have to use (although for the best results it's recommended) an equatorial mount on so short focal lengths, doing this kind of astrophotography is fast, not complicated, and just purely fun.
+As you don't have to use (although for the best results, it's recommended) an equatorial mount on such short focal lengths, doing this kind of astrophotography is fast, not complicated, and just purely fun.

 Moon

-Moon is probably the easiest and most photographed object on the night sky.
+Moon is probably the most straightforward and photographed object in the night sky.
 It's so bright that you don't need an equatorial mount to capture it, only a telephoto lens or a small telescope.

 Deep-Sky Objects

-By using an equatorial mount, you can capture some deep-sky objects even with a 50mm portrait lens, but to get the best results, a small APO telescope will be the best.
-All the deep-sky pictures below were taken with my Fuji X-T20 camera, Sky-Watcher Evostar 72ED telescope, and Fornax LighTrack II mount.
+Using an equatorial mount, you can capture some deep-sky objects even with a 50mm portrait lens, but a small APO telescope will be the best to get the best results.
+The deep-sky pictures below were taken with my Fuji X-T20 camera, Sky-Watcher Evostar 72ED telescope, and Fornax LighTrack II mount.
 This setup is a fantastic entry-level choice for beginners.

 Orion Nebula (M42)

 Orion Nebula is a diffuse nebula located in the Orion constellation.
 It's so bright that you can see it with your naked eyes (even without binoculars) looking onto the Orion constellation.
-It's the most popular nebula among astrophotographers and you should definitely start your deep-sky imaging from it.
+It's the most famous nebula among astrophotographers, and you should start your deep-sky imaging from it.
 It's available in Winter, so prepare warm clothes when going out to capture it.

 Andromeda Galaxy (M31)